 In Year 2, we are all getting ready for the celebrations at the end of, what has been, a very busy term.
-The children in Stourhead and Wardour have learned so much about Antarctica, that they feel confident in putting all their learning into practice when we have a joint explorer’s Day on Wednesday 19th December.
-They have also been working hard on their Nativity and look forward to seeing everyone there to celebrate their efforts.
+The children in Stourhead and Wardour have learned so much about Antarctica, that they feel confident in putting all their learning into practice when we have a joint explorer’s day on Wednesday 19th December.
+The children have also been working hard on their Nativity and look forward to seeing everyone there to celebrate their efforts.

 Silbury and Wylye children have had an exciting start to their new classes.
 An amazing dinosaur egg has been found and this led to lots of wonderful speculation from the children about where it came from and how it got there.
 Children were eager to give their ideas – “A Pterodactyl dropped it”, “A dinosaur has lost it and will be really sad”, “I think its from a T-rex because it is the same colour as a T-rex – all spotty!”

 As part of World Environmental Day all children in our school joined together in a big project to think about our use of plastic.
 Eco club started the day with an assembly which shared facts about the growing problem of using single use plastics.
 These plastics include plastic water and fizzy drink bottles, plastic straws, plastic cups and plastic bags.
 We found out that plastic easily gets washed out into the sea and has a dramatic impact on wildlife.
 In 2050 it is estimated that there will be more plastic bottles in the sea than fish.
 This is something that made many of the pupils sad.
 “If we have no fish, the sea will lose all of its colours.”
 We want to make a change.

 The World Environmental Committee has asked everyone to reduce, reuse, recycle or refuse our use of plastic.
 We found how we can help by buying reusable cups and bottles, paper straws and reusable bags.

 To help remind us of the amazing fish in the sea we made our own.